Mark S. Allen: Television

-In 1991, Allen was one of the hosts of the youth oriented news program Scratch produced by KXTV in Sacramento.
+In 1991, Allen was one of the hosts of the youth oriented news program Scratch produced by then-CBS affiliate KXTV in Sacramento.
 He created and hosted a segment about teen romance called Dateless and Desperate.
 In 1993, Allen replaced comedians Jon Stewart and Patty Rosborough as host of the Comedy Central network show Short Attention Span Theater.

-From 1996-2016 Allen was the CBS affiliate's entertainment anchor, film critic, stuntman, and arts and entertainment host on Good Day Sacramento.
-On October 30, 2015 Allen swam from the new Bay Bridge nonstop to the Golden Gate Bridge on live TV, days after the first recorded shark attack in the history of the San Francisco Bay was recorded.
+From 1996 to 2016 Allen was the entertainment anchor, film critic, stuntman, and arts and entertainment host on Good Day Sacramento on CBS O&O KOVR.
+On October 30, 2015, Allen swam from the new Bay Bridge nonstop to the Golden Gate Bridge on live TV, days after the first recorded shark attack in the history of the San Francisco Bay was recorded.

 Allen appeared as a co-host with Chris O'Donnell on the Critics' Choice Awards 2008 Red Carpet Pre Show.
 In 2009, Allen created the movie review show Mark at the Movies.
 While it first aired locally, Reelz quickly acquired the rights and ran it until 2015.
 It won two Emmys in 2010 and a third in 2011.
 In 2017, he created the celebrity interview show Extra Butter TV which he hosts and produces, winning Emmy Awards in 2017 and 2019.
 Extra Butter TV is syndicated in 27 countries.

-Since 2016 he has been one of the cast members of The Morning Blend on ABC10.
+Since 2016 he has been one of the cast members of The Morning Blend on KXTV, which had become an ABC affiliate in 1995.